We Need a Union

 Tino Gagliardi, President, American Federation of Musicians

-We’re now facing mass displacement and devaluation via generative AI.
+Recording musicians are now facing mass displacement and devaluation via generative AI.

-The AFM could fight this when it renegotiates its contract with the major labels in 2026.
+The AFM could fight back when it renegotiates its contract with the major labels in 2026.
+But the elites who control AFM recording negotiations don’t believe AI affects them.

 For further information, please see Frequently Asked Questions

-Please circulate, but do not post to social media.
+Please circulate, and post to social media.

 Petition by